 Possibly the most convenient thing about the Mini Smart Oven is its size.
 It is almost half the size of most standard sized toaster ovens.
 This makes it a perfect choice for cramped apartments or dorm rooms.

 The Mini Smart Oven's performance in our frozen food testing garnered a score of 7 out of 10, which was a respectable performance in a metric where scores ranged from 5 to 8.
-Tater tots came out delightfully crispy on the outside, with insides that were just bit too moist and a tad less fluffy than what we would consider perfect.
+Tater tots came out delightfully crispy on the outside, with insides that were just a bit more moist and a tad less fluffy than what we would consider perfect.
 Frozen pizzas also came out great, if anything lacking just a little bit of crispiness in the crust.
-The Mini Smart Oven can handle up to an 11 inch pizza.
-This is great if you make your own pizza, but if you normally eat pre-made frozen pizzas you'll most likely have to settle for a 9 inch size.
+The Mini Smart Oven can handle up to an 11-inch pizza.
+However, most pre-prepared frozen pizzas come in 9 and 12-inch varieties, so functionally this means you can make a 9-inch frozen pizza.

 The Mini Smart Oven excelled at toasting, sharing the top score of 8 out of 10 in our toasting metric, which saw scores as low as 4.